fbohz/nyc-web-students-012819/08-intro-to-orms/README.md

 1. Books and Authors where each book has a single author.
 Books should have a title and authors should have a name

+Tweet.new('coffe#', user)
+books
+id |  title                                   | author_id
+1   Practical Object Oriented Design in Ruby   1
+2   Secrets of the Javascript ninja            2
+3   99 Bottles of OOP                          1

+authors
+id | name         |
+1     Sandi Metz
+2   John Resig

 Q: Write the SQL to find all books written by a certain author given the author's id.
+Q: Write the SQL to find all books written by a certain author given the author's name.
+SELECT * FROM books WHERE author_id = 1
+SELECT * FROM books JOIN authors ON authors.id = books.author_id WHERE authors.name = 'whatever'

 2. Books and Authors where each book can have one or multiple authors.
 Books should have a title and authors should have a name